The Unjournal · Pivotal Questions Initiative

 The measurement-to-decision pipeline illustrates why comparing interventions requires multiple translation steps.
 Each box represents a stage where methodological choices affect final conclusions:

-LS / DALY / depression] C --> D[Translation layer
+LS / DALY / depression scale"] C --> D["Translation layer

-mapping, calibration] D --> E[Common currency
+assumptions"] D --> E["Common currency

-WELLBY / DALY / $] E --> F[Decision]
+WELLBY / DALY / $"] E --> F["Decision /

-How to read this diagram
+How to read this diagram (click to collapse)

 • Intervention → Study design: The program being evaluated is studied through some research design (RCT, quasi-experiment, etc.)